Cookie (novel): Plot

-When Dilly and Beauty learn that Birthday has been killed by a fox after Gerry deliberately let him out of his hutch, Dilly decides to separate from him, and she and Beauty pack their things and leave the house.
+At home, Dilly and Beauty find that Birthday has been killed by a fox after Gerry deliberately let him out of his hutch, Dilly decides to separate from him, and she and Beauty pack their things and leave the house.
 The two drive to Gerry's first wife, Avril, who treats the two kindly but at first looks down upon Dilly's decision to leave Gerry, saying that she has "deliberately made herself homeless".
-She lets them stay for the night until they decide to go on holiday.
+She lets them stay for the night, and Dilly decides to take Beauty on holiday.
 The holiday resort to which they go is called Rabbit Cove, which Beauty chooses due to her love of rabbits.
 They find their way to an idyllic seaside resort run by a kind older man named Mike, a painter who takes Dilly on as a breakfast chef in his B&B.

-Dilly decides to let Gerry know where they are, despite Beauty's objections, but after he shouts at her and calls her a "useless aging dumb blonde" she terminates the call.
-Gerry tracks them down, and yells at them in front of the customers at the café, even going as far as to accuse Dilly of having an affair with Mike and then to punch him in the nose, before driving off.
-Even though Dilly is living with Mike and he hints that he wants to start dating, Dilly refuses for the time being, as she wants to be independent.
-He understands.
+Dilly decides to let Gerry know where they are, despite Beauty's objections, but after he shouts at her and calls her a "useless aging dumb blonde," she terminates the call.
+Gerry tracks them down, and yells at them in front of the customers at the café, even going as far as to accuse Dilly of having an affair with Mike and then punches him in the nose, before driving off.
+Even though Dilly is living with Mike and he does hint that he wants to start dating, Dilly refuses, at least for the time being, as she wants to be independent.
+Mike understands.

-Just before summer, Beauty is sent to a new school which she is adamant against at first, until she eventually agrees.
-At the school she makes friends and is nicknamed the Cookie Girl, but she still keeps in touch with Rhona by writing letters.
-Beauty is asked to go on 'Watchbox', a talent show that Skye really wanted to be on, due to the rise in popularity of her mother's cookies.
-As a treat, the producers of Watchbox invite Sam, who tells Beauty that his rabbit, Lily, is pregnant.
-Sam decides to give Beauty her own baby rabbit.
+Just before summer, Dilly arranges for Beauty to go to a new school.
+She is adamantly against the idea at first, but eventually agrees.
+At school she makes friends and is nicknamed the Cookie Girl, but still keeps in touch with Rhona by writing letters.
+Beauty is asked to go on 'Watchbox', a talent show that Skye wanted to be on, due to the rise in popularity of her mother's cookies.
+As a treat, the producers of Watchbox invite Sam, who tells Beauty that his rabbit, Lily, is pregnant, and Sam offers to give Beauty her own baby rabbit.